George Washington Hill

-George Washington Hill (October 22, 1884, Philadelphia – September 13, 1946, Matapédia, Quebec) became President of American Tobacco Co.
+George Washington Hill (October 22, 1884 – September 13, 1946) became President of American Tobacco Co.
 (1925–1946) after his father Percival Hill.
 He hired public relations expert Edward Bernays to reverse the taboo against women smoking in public, which he did successfully by his advertisement campaigns.

 Early life

 Hill started his education at Williams College, but left during 1904 before graduating.
 His father was vice president of the American Tobacco Company and as such George also worked there.
 After the company acquired the brand of Pall Mall cigarettes, George was responsible for sales and under his management the cigarettes became the most popular among Turkish tobaccos.
 As a result of an antitrust lawsuit the company was divided into four competing companies in 1911.
 Senior Hill was the president of the new American Tobacco Company and his son was assigned to be a sales manager.
 The Lucky Strike brand was introduced five years later by the company and George was in charge of the new brand, designing its advertising and marketing campaigns largely by himself.